Interested in becoming a Volunteer?

-Volunteer info- We are mostly a working ranch with ducks, rabbits, chickens, cats, dogs, horses, donkeys, goats, sheep, camels, alpacas, and tortious.
+We are mostly a working ranch with rabbits, chickens, cats, dogs, horses, donkeys, goats, sheep, camels, alpacas, and tortious.
 Obviously, volunteers should not have any allergies or sensitivities to any animals if they want to do volunteer with us.

 The ranch is permanently occupied by myself (Joy).
-We have up to 10 volunteers at a time during the weekday time that are challenged individuals.
 Generally, there are people around the ranch.
 However, much of the work is independent of others.
 Some may, at times, feel isolated such as when you are out on the ranch working alone or feeding.
 Other times, the ranch comes alive with guests, volunteers, staff and youth.
 There is a wide variety of work to be done so it is rare that we get complaints about the lack of diversity.
 Most volunteers enjoy the opportunity to learn to work with animals and livestock.

-The property is 26 acres of trees on uneven terrain.
+The property is 15 acres.
 The weather is cold and wet December through part of March, warmer and less rain April thru May; hot during the months of June through September and mild to cool in October and November.

 We run a non-profit organization teaching life skill to youth through their on-going service work helping homeless animals and learning environmental appreciation.
 Our main focus is working and teaching animal husbandry and working with livestock.
 However, we do not slaughter or consume (eat) animals raised on this ranch.

 Most volunteers assist with caring for the animals.
 However, other areas of need for help are with carpentry, landscaping, gardening, maintenance, cleaning, cooking, errands, administration, gathering, cutting and splitting wood for winter, assistance with youth who come to the ranch, fencing, electrical, plumbing.
 We are open to consider any other skills or experience visitors may have to offer.